NSDRA/nsdra-maturity-indicators/09-7a4d616c66/MI-R1.3-7a4d616c66-PCHEM_SURFACE_AREA.md

 **Reference Website:** http://nanocalibrate.eu

-Surface area: the quantity of accessible surface of a nanomaterial expressed as a mass-specific surface area or as a volume-specific surface area where the total area quantity has been normalized either to the sampleâs mass or to a volume. (e.g. BET surface area).
+Surface area: the quantity of accessible surface of a nanomaterial expressed as a mass-specific surface area or as a volume-specific surface area where the total area quantity has been normalized either to the sample�??s mass or to a volume. (e.g. BET surface area).

 ### To which principle does it apply?
 R1.3